+Stereo vision, a technique mimicking human vision, extracts 3D information from scenes captured from differing viewpoints \cite{stereo}.
+By positioning vision units at opposite corners, our sensor forms stereo pairs, ensuring sufficient overlap in their fields of view for effective stereo matching, especially when objects come into contact with the sensor.
+This configuration also guarantees high-resolution depth perception over extended distances.
+Furthermore, the placement of two pairs on the sides ensures coverage of the central area, where tactile sensing occurs.

+Stereo calibration, conducted with a chessboard pattern using MATLAB's Stereo Camera Calibrator \cite{matlab}, emphasizes our sensor's small baseline (the distance between vision units), crucial for enabling near-field 3D visual sensing capabilities.
+Unlike traditional stereo vision approaches that might struggle with near-field depth estimation due to larger baselines, our sensor's compact design significantly reduces blind spots in close proximity.
+Consequently, the sensor surface can be positioned as close as about 11mm from the imaging system, marking an advancement in compact sensor design.
+Calibration results are detailed in Table \ref{tab:parameters}.

-The depth estimation process, as illustrated in Fig. \ref{fig:stereo_process}, commences by extracting the image tiles from the specified stereo units.
-The tiles are then transposed to align horizontally, followed by distortion correction to rectify any irregularities.
-The tiles are then converted to grayscale to prepare for the application of the Semi-Global Block Matching (SGBM) algorithm \cite{sgbm}\cite{opencv}.
-The SGBM algorithm is chosen for its balance of accuracy and computational efficiency.
-Subsequently, a right disparity map is generated, which is crucial for the application of Weighted Least Squares (WLS) filtering.
-WLS filtering refines the disparity map, reducing noise and improving image quality.
+As illustrated in Fig. \ref{fig:stereo_process}, the depth estimation process begins by extracting image tiles from the specified stereo pair.
+The vertical arrangement of these units, unlike traditional setups, necessitates the transposition of tiles to align left and right images for standard stereo processing.
+This is followed by distortion correction to rectify any irregularities.
+The tiles are then converted to grayscale in preparation for applying the Semi-Global Block Matching (SGBM) algorithm \cite{sgbm}\cite{opencv}.
+Subsequently, a right disparity map is generated, which is essential for applying Weighted Least Squares (WLS) filtering.
+WLS filtering enhances the disparity map by reducing noise and improving image quality.
 Finally, the refined disparity map is obtained.
-Any values below the minimum disparity are set to NaN, which helps handle ambiguous regions, such as repetitive or texture-less areas, where block-matching algorithms struggle to identify unique matches.
-This measure ensures more accurate and reliable depth estimation.
-Moreover, any values in the marker area of the disparity map are removed, as the depth of markers does not contribute to our study.
+Any values below the minimum disparity are set to NaN, which helps handle ambiguous regions, such as repetitive or texture-less areas, where matching algorithms struggle to identify unique matches.
+Furthermore, any values within the marker area of the disparity map are excluded, as the depth of markers does not contribute to our study.